CongLabCode/DPAM/README.md

   - ECOD residue weight in domains
   - ECOD domain structures

-We provide a script scripts/download_all_data.sh that can be used to download all of these databases.
+We provide a script download_all_data.sh that can be used to download all of these databases.

 `bash scripts/download_all_data.sh <DOWNLOAD_DIR>`